jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) the Commissioner is satisfied that the person paid the amount as a result of an amendment to an assessment that increased the amount of tax payable by the registered person; and
   (b) the Commissioner is satisfied that the amount represents an excess over the amount properly payable for a taxable period; and
   (c) the 4-year period beginning from the end of the year in which the assessment was amended has not ended.
-(3) Despite section 20(5), the Commissioner must refund an amount to a person if—— (a)
+(3) Despite section 20(5), the Commissioner must refund an amount to a person if— (a)
   (b) the person has received a refund under section 19C(8), 20(5) or 46; and (c) the Commissioner is satisfied that the person was entitled to receive the amount at the time of the refund but did not; and